Guitar String Buzz

 There’s nothing more aggravating than when your guitar makes noises it shouldn’t.
 An issue that comes up often is subject of guitar string buzz.
 It’s a problem that happens often to players.
 What is it?

 String buzz is caused when a string strikes against the top of a fret.
 It creates a buzzing sound.
 There are a few reasons why this occurs from the strings on your guitar.
-However we can fix it for $45.

 1. Are you playing the note in the right place?